MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-lcmapstringw.md

 Pointer to a buffer in which this function retrieves the mapped string or a sort key.

-If the caller explicitly requests a subset of the string, the destination string does not include a terminating null character unless the caller specified it in *cchDest*.
+If the application is using the function to generate a sort key (LCMAP_SORTKEY):

+- The sort key is stored in the buffer and treated as an opaque array of bytes.
+The stored values can include embedded 0 bytes at any position.
-When the application uses this function to generate a sort key, the destination string can contain an odd number of bytes.
+- The destination string can contain an odd number of bytes.
 The LCMAP_BYTEREV flag only reverses an even number of bytes.
 The last byte (odd-positioned) in the sort key is not reversed.

+If the caller explicitly requests a subset of the string, the destination string does not include a terminating null character unless the caller specified it in *cchDest*.

 If this function fails, the destination buffer might contain either partial results or no results at all.
 In this case, all results should be considered invalid.